erikdubois/Themes-Icons-Pack/README.md

 ![Screenshots](http://i.imgur.com/xrEc2gA.jpg)

-I like this icon so much I wanted the missing icons to be fixed.
+I like this icon set so much I wanted the missing icons to be fixed.

 In the meantime I made 5 tutorial movies so you know how to change any icon theme if there are icons missing you like to have.